apache/tajo/tajo-docs/src/main/sphinx/tsql/admin_command.rst

 Synopsis
 ==========

-Tsql provides commands for administrator as follows as follows:
+Tsql provides commands for administrator as follows:

 .. code-block:: sql